Sneezedip/Tiktok-Booster/README.md

 4. **Wait:**
    - Allow the program to run and complete its tasks.
 This may take some time depending on the configurations and operations being performed.

-# Version 2.6.1
+# Version 2.7.0
+   - Added:
+      - New menu to select the TYPE.
-   - Fixed:
+   - Removed:
-      - Fixed modules not installing.
+      - Sandbox errors when starting webdriver.

 ### for more info check [*versionslog.md*](https://github.com/Sneezedip/Tiktok-Booster/blob/main/versionslog.MD)